Defense Secretary Says Trump Ordered Him To Let Eddie Gallagher Retire As Navy SEAL

 On Sunday, Trump also linked Spencer's ouster to Gallagher.
 "I was not pleased with the way that Navy Seal Eddie Gallagher's trial was handled by the Navy.
 He was treated very badly but, despite this, was completely exonerated on all major charges.
 I then restored Eddie's rank," the president tweeted.

-Then he introduced another reason for pushing Spencer out: "Large cost overruns from past administration's.....contracting procedures were not addressed to my satisfaction."
+Then he introduced another reason for pushing Spencer out: "Large cost overruns from past administration's ... contracting procedures were not addressed to my satisfaction."

 The president added that he would nominate Kenneth Braithwaite as the next Navy secretary.
 "A man of great achievement and success, I know Ken will do an outstanding job!"
 Trump said.